Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 // Define your configuration
 var options = {
     rainbow: {
-        host: "sandbox",  // can be "sandbox" (developer platform) or "official" },
+        host: "sandbox",  // can be "sandbox" (developer platform), "official" or any other hostname when using dedicated AIO },
     credentials: {
         login: "<your_rainbow_login_email>",  // Your Rainbow email account